Ground Turkey Pasta

-Spinach Turkey Orzo is a super easy meal that is packed with flavor for a perfect quick dinner option!
-This orzo dish has ground turkey, spinach, pine nuts, golden raisins and is topped with olive oil and shaved parmesan.
-The complexity of flavors in this dish is amazing, but you don't have to spend a long time getting this dinner together!
+This Ground Turkey Pasta is a super easy meal that is packed with flavor for a perfect quick dinner option!
+This orzo dish has ground turkey, spinach, pine nuts and golden raisins, all topped with olive oil and shaved parmesan.
+The complexity of flavors in this Mediterranean-inspired dish is amazing, but you don't have to spend a long time getting this dinner together!

 I mentioned the complexity of flavor in this dish and it's truly one of the things I love most about this recipe.
 Let me lay this out for you.
 This orzo dish has ground turkey, spinach, pine nuts and golden raisins.